Back to Top

 • have dyslexia or other reading disabilities

-• have ADHD or other conditions that make focusing on a standard print book difficult
+• have perceptual conditions that make focusing on a standard print book difficult

 The Talking Books collection offers a wide range of popular fiction and nonfiction titles for adults, teens, and children.
 The collection holdings may be searched by anyone using the online catalog, but only registered Talking Book Services patrons may place requests.